nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

 And involves many people.
 So it's kind of an expensive process.

 #### New school
 So we've found a new way to do this.
-We're using the broad capitalism of the market we're simply throwing money at the problem.
+We're using the raw capitalism of the market.
+We're simply throwing money at the problem.

 So we spot some startup that's going to give us problems.
 We read HackerNews and all that stuff of course.

-So there's a venture capitalist who contacts them it's like - "Oh I saw you on HackerNews can I drop by?"
+So there's a venture capitalist who contacts them it's like:
+"Oh I saw you on HackerNews can I drop by?"

 So this dude drops by and you know chats them up and invites them out for a fancy dinner and you know drops 10k dollars that you get some better chairs or something you know keep me posted right.